- Written by Dr.Mehmet Demircioglu

 Bring the exact product details so the supplement can be reviewed before surgery day.

-Reasons I may ask you to pause or change course
+When might I ask you to pause or change course?

 I may ask for a pause before surgery when the product is nonessential, the ingredient list is mixed, the dose is high, several supplements are being combined, or the medical history is unclear.
 I am also cautious when there is bleeding history, liver disease, prostate treatment, heart medication, recent symptoms, or an anesthesia plan that needs a clean medication list.

-That does not mean every person must follow the same stop date, and it does not mean one forgotten capsule automatically cancels FUE.
+That does not mean every person must follow the same stop date, and it does not mean one forgotten capsule cancels FUE by itself.
 The timing depends on the product, the reason for use, the medical history, and the surgical protocol.
 What I do not accept is changing five products alone the night before surgery.
 A clean plan is made early enough that surgery day is not turned into guesswork.

 If hair is still changing quickly despite tablets, sprays, or supplements, still losing hair on medication before a hair transplant becomes the more useful frame.
 The timing may need to wait, because one more capsule cannot rescue an unstable pattern.